 6. You MUST put in hard work

-Plan before your start your Notary business
+Plan before you start your Notary business

 Being a Notary fit my life very well, but I didn’t enter into this business blindly.
 Preparing a business plan and doing research before I started was essential.
 I did homework to find out how many Notaries were working in my area and what services they provided and most importantly, I listened to the people around me who would become my customers.

 That’s how I expanded my business to include mobile Live Scan, fingerprinting, and passport photo services along with mobile Notary appointments.
 Again, I didn’t add these services just because a competitor down the street had them.
 I listened.
 I observed.
 I researched the market.
 What worked for me in the past may not work for you today — every Notary’s market is different.
-For example, if I was just starting out in my area today, I wouldn’t invest in a Live Scan operation because of the cost and number of competitors in my area now.
+For example, if I were just starting out in my area today, I wouldn’t invest in a Live Scan operation because of the cost and number of competitors in my area now.
 But when I started, the situation was different, I had time to get established and it paid off for me.
 So don’t just copy what other Notaries have done in the past.
 Find out what services customers need today in your area and tailor your plan to meet their needs.

 Factor in time and state laws when setting your Notary and service fees